vibecodemama/mamacarnivore.com/README.md

 4. Extracts the title and description
 5. Creates a card for each site
 6. Updates the website with these cards
+7. Deploys to GitHub Pages using the official GitHub Pages actions

 ## Adding New Links